Penallta Colliery: Penallta Country Park

 In 1996, a vision for Penallta was put forward by Caerphilly County Borough Council, in partnership with Groundwork Wales and various local community, statutory and voluntary agencies.
 Stage 1 of the project converted 180 hectares of derelict land into Penallta Country Park.
 Stage 2 created more access, through the installation of a bridle path and cycle tracks, and a stone footpath.

 To complete redevelopment of Penallta, the council developed a business park on the site, and have now agreed a development project which will result in a housing estate on part of the site, whereby the listed building status of the headgear of the two shafts are proposed to be part of a pioneering housing development scheme.

 Several of the colliery buildings and structures are Grade II* listed, including the colliery baths, engine hall and the pit's headframe.
+The Twentieth Century Society added the pithead baths and site canteen to its Risk List of architecture at risk of being lost in 2025.

 Sultan

 The pit pony sculpture, constructed from the spoil tip.

 A 200 m artwork, Sultan, created between 1996 and 1999 by Mike Petts, commemorates pit ponies.
 It uses 60,000 tons of coal shale waste, covered with living grass.
 The artwork was named by local people, after one of the last pit ponies from the area, which was still living at the time.